mojimuse/Mojicraft/content/pages/index.md

   - type: hero_section
     title: Welcome Mojicraft
     subtitle: We create your online character
-    content: >
+    content: |2+
-      Mojicraft creates digital identity in 2D and 3D form.
        A digital avatar can be imagined countless ways.
-At mojicraft, we create your ideas and help represent your character or MOJI's you dream of.
+We create your ideas and help represent the character or MOJI's you dream of.

-      2021 is the year of the Avatar
     actions:
       - label: Try Free
         url: /pricing